Why you Can’t Take MiraLax 3 Times a Day (and What to Do Instead).

 1- Fix your False Believes about Constipation.

-- Daily bowel movements are not necessary. a single bowel movement every two to three days is considered normal as long as the stool is not very hard.
+- Daily bowel movements are not necessary.
+Every two to three days, a single bowel movement is considered normal as long as the stool is not very hard.

-- Dependency on laxatives to produce daily bowel movements can do harm more than good.
+- Dependency on laxatives to produce daily bowel movements can do more harm than good.

-So, Increasing MiraLax 3 times a day may not the best decision.
+So, Increasing MiraLax 3 times a day may not be the best decision.
 No need to increase the dose of MiraLax if you have a bowel movement every two or three days.

 2- Revisit your lifestyle (diet, exercise).